 Sean Brady would like to take this opportunity to say ‘thank you’ to Shane Barmby who has made a special contribution to a unique part of this online ‘celebration of a Lone Star Hero’.

 This quote was submitted on Monday 4 December 2006.

 Thank you, Shane Barmby, for your support of Gene Watson.

 About Shane Barmby…

-Shane Barmby is a California native and has appeared in a number of American television programmes, including 'The Rick Nelson Story', 'Dallas', 'Little House on The Prairie', 'Maverick', 'Chips', 'Dukes of Hazzard' and 'Hidalgo'.
+Shane Barmby, who was born Shane James Barmby, on Monday 1 February 1954, was a California native and appeared in a number of American television programmes, including ‘The Rick Nelson Story’, ‘Dallas’, ‘Little House On The Prairie’, ‘Maverick’, ‘CHiPs’, ‘Dukes of Hazzard’ and ‘Hidalgo’.

-Shane Barmby has also been a successful country music recording artist and has seen the release of two highly acclaimed albums for Mercury Records.
+Shane Barmby was also a successful country music recording artist, and saw the release of two highly acclaimed albums for Mercury Records.

-In 1989, Shane Barmby saw the release of his debut album, 'Let's Talk About Us' (Mercury Records, 1989), which included the following tracks:
+In 1989, Shane Barmby saw the release of his debut album, ‘Let’s Talk About Us’ (Mercury Records, 1989), which was produced by Bud Logan, and included the following tracks:

 ‘One Night’ (written by Paul Kramer)

-'She Won't be Lonely for Long' (written by Wayland Holyfield and Jim McBride)
+‘She Won’t Be Lonely For Long’ (written by Wayland D. Holyfield and Jim McBride)

 ‘Hard Headed & Broken Hearted’ (written by Tony Haselden)